gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * **New Post Notification:** It allows you to create automated email newsletters of new blog posts (can be restricted to specific post categories and tags) to all registered users or users of specific roles immediately after they are published.
 This make the process of keeping in touch with your subscribers or users very easy.
 * **Email Digest:** It allows you to create automated daily, weekly and monthly email newsletters of published posts.
-* **Newsletters:** It allows you to send one-off emails to your registered users.
+* **Broadcasts:** It allows you to send one-off emails to your registered users.
 Pro version can send to your list subscribers on Mailchimp, AWeber etc.
 * **Scheduling:** It allows you to set when the newsletter will be sent.
 Could be immediately after a post is publish or few minutes, hours and days after publication.
 * **Beautiful and Responsive Email template** ready to send out newsletters.